zaiisao/Documentation/en/Agora Platform/aa_live_data.md

 ### Live Quality

-**Live Scale** displays a minute-by-minute update of the quality statistics of your project.
+**Scale Overview** displays a minute-by-minute update of the quality statistics of your project.

 | Metric           | Description                                                  |
 | :--------------- | :----------------------------------------------------------- |